homerjed/sbgm/paper/paper.md

 $$

 where $\lambda(t)$ is an arbitrary scalar weighting function, chosen to weight certain times - usually near $t=0$ where the data has only a small amount of noise added.

+In Figure \autoref{fig:sde_ode} the forward and reverse diffusion processes are shown for a toy problem with their corresponding SDE and ODE paths.

 The reverse SDE may be solved with Euler-Murayama sampling (or other annealed Langevin sampling methods) which is featured in the code.